 October 5, 1949: Judy had food poisoning and so was out sick from rehearsals for Summer Stock.
 She had started rehearsals for the film just a few days before.

-In the photos, Judy is seen with her husband Sid Luft, Maurice Chevalier, Tony Perkins, and her hairdresser (who gave her those spit curls which became part of one of her funny stories).
+In the photos, Judy is seen with her husband Sid Luft, Maurice Chevalier, Tony Perkins, and her hairdresser (who gave her those spit curls that became part of one of her funny stories).

 October 5, 1967: The fourth, and final, installment of the four-part series reprint of the “Ladies Home Journal” article “The Plot Against Judy Garland” was published in papers around the country.